undeadbeef/random-api/README.md

 # random-api

-Express Typescript webservice sample API
+Sample API written using Express and Typescript for application security educational purposes